 Oxford’s research into global health issues on the African continent is extensive.
 The KEMRI-Wellcome Trust Research Programme (KWQTRP) was formed in 1989 in partnership with the University of Oxford.
 Over the years, the Programme has grown from a small group to over 100 researchers and 700 support staff working across Kenya, Uganda and the region.
 Their research focuses on the major causes of morbidity and mortality in the region, in order to provide the evidence base to improve health, and addresses key health priorities such as malaria, respiratory diseases, malnutrition, reproductive health and HIV/AIDS.
 Their comprehensive approach focuses on the basic biology, clinical descriptions and intervention, epidemiology, social and behavioural sciences and health systems ethics and policy of each disease.
 They also train an internationally competitive cadre of Kenyan and African research leaders to ensure the long-term development of health research in Africa.

-The Young Lives project, headed up by researchers at Oxford’s Department for International Development, is an ambitious large-scale study tracking the lives of children from four different developing countries over a period of 15 years.
+The Young Lives study on childhood poverty, headed up by researchers at Oxford’s Department for International Development, is an ambitious large-scale study tracking the lives of children from four different developing countries over a period of 15 years.
 One of the study countries is Ethiopia where Young Lives works in partnership with the Ethiopian Development Research Institute (EDRI) and Save the Children-UK, Ethiopia.
 Young Lives researchers are based in 20 communities in the states of Amhara, Oromia, the Southern Nations, Nationalities and Peoples Region (SNNP) and Tigray, as well as in the capital, Addis Ababa.